yamiteru/stoic/README.md

 ### Value
 Value is a stateful stream which takes an initial data and caches the last data every time the data changes.
 You can get the last data anywhere in the code by calling `get` method.

 Value also takes an optional comparator as the last argument which checks if the new data is different from the last data.
-If they are same then no new data gets passed throught.
+If they are same then no new data gets passed through.
 This means that subscribers are called only when the new and last data are different.

 Default comparator is `(a, b) => a !== b`.